GiuseppeLeite/CDPS/README.md

 ### `CDPS_code.R`

-R script used to apply the trained CDPS model to the example GSE91061 dataset and generate the paired pre-treatment versus on-treatment plot stratified by response group.
+R script used to apply the trained CDPS model to the example dataset and generate an illustrative paired pre-treatment versus on-treatment plot for GSE91061.

-### `res_11_list_148_rsf_ridge.rds`
+### `model_rsf_ridge.rds`

-Trained CDPS model object.
+Final trained CDPS model object.

+This object was generated during the original model-development workflow using the Mime R package.
+It contains the final selected ridge-based model used for CDPS calculation.

 The model object contains the fitted ridge model and the selected lambda value used for prediction: